 Sustainable architecture has forever altered the way buildings are specified, designed and constructed.
-Through PPG IdeaScapes, we offer the sustainable building products, resources and expertise you need to develop dynamic new and retrofit projects that save energy, reduce waste and harmonize with the environment without sacrificing beauty or durability.
+Through PPG IdeaScapes, we offer the sustainable building products, resources and expertise you need to develop dynamic new and retrofit projects that save energy and harmonize with the environment without sacrificing beauty or durability.
 In fact, PPG was the first manufacturer to have its entire collection of architectural glasses products Cradle to Cradle Certified at the Silver Level.

 Whether you’re designing a brand new structure or renovating an existing facility on which you need to refurbish exterior metal, replace legacy glass or re-skin the facade, PPG has the sustainable building products and design support staff to help you get the job done.